 Live Webinar for Pediatric Therapists.
-Complete all sessions for 10.5 Contact Hours (1.05 CEUs)
+Complete both sessions for 10.5 Contact Hours (1.05 CEUs)

 - Describe the common impairments seen in children with hypotonia.

 - Utilize current motor control literature as it applies to postural control and individual/task/environment in the child with hypotonia.

 - Analyze movement patterns and identify body system impairments in the child with hypotonia.

 - Apply the principles of alignment, base of support and control of weight shift to treatment strategies for the child with hypotonia.